Learning Latin in the ‘Hood

 “They challenge us,” Burton said.
 “If they understand that you are a level ahead, they’ll give you more difficult work.”

-Burton will attend Pomona College in the fall, having graduated with academic scholarships, AP credits, and a 4.29 GPA.
+Burton entered Pomona College in fall 2013, having graduated with academic scholarships, AP credits, and a 4.29 GPA on a four-point scale.
 Teachers have promised him they’re available for him while he’s in college, too.

 Because it is a public charter school, Boys Latin is free to students and must accept any male student who applies, or if more want to attend than seats are available, must hold a lottery.